 - a healthy embryo which can implant in the uterus

 - a healthy uterus

 You will notice that most of the components are dependent on the female – and that’s one of the reasons why there are slightly fewer men experiencing issues with fertility.
-Women have more than one part to play in conception.
+Women have more than one part to play in conception and making errors with prenatal screening is unforgiveable when trying to conceive.
 If you suspect you’re having problems down there, it might be best to consult a medical professional because you may or may not need Uterine Fibroid Treatment Options.

 When is the best time to conceive?

 Getting to know a woman’s cycle is a big part of knowing when the time is right to try to conceive.